dlang5/CIS17A/Projects/Lang_Dennis_Project_1.1.0/README.md

 for a total of 1000+ lines of code (200 lines of useful comments)

 Current Version 1.0.0: Completed Midterm Project with headers and class structures implemented.

+Current Version 1.1.0: Converted functions to class functions with prototypes, made member variables private, bulk of code in "Player.h"